chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server_ha.rst

    If the upgrade process times out, re-run the command until it finishes successfully.

 #.
-Copy the entire ``/etc/opscode`` directory from the back end master to all front and back end nodes.
+Copy the entire ``/etc/opscode`` directory from the back end primary machine to all front and back end nodes.

 #.
 Upgrade the back end secondary machine with the following command: